FARM: Enhancing Molecular Representations with Functional Group Awareness: Abstract

 \section{Abstract}

-We introduce \textbf{F}unctional Group-\textbf{A}ware \textbf{R}epresentations for Small \textbf{M}olecules (FARM), a novel foundation model designed to bridge the gap between SMILES, natural language, and molecular graphs.
-The key innovation of FARM lies in its \textit{functional group-aware tokenization}, which directly incorporates functional group information into SMILES, enriching SMILES with detailed chemical context.
-For example, instead of using ``O'' to represent all oxygen atoms, we use specific tokens like ``O\_ketone'' and ``O\_hydroxyl'' to differentiate oxygen atoms belonging to distinct functional groups.
-This tokenization expands the chemical lexicon, effectively bridging the gap between SMILES and natural language in terms of vocabulary size, ultimately enhancing the model’s ability to predict molecular properties.
-FARM also represents molecules from two perspectives: by (1) using masked language modeling to capture atom-level features and (2) employing graph neural networks to encode the whole molecule topology.
-FARM leverages contrastive learning to aligns these two views of representations into a unified molecular embedding.
-We rigorously evaluate FARM on the MoleculeNet dataset, where it achieves state-of-the-art performance on 11 out of 13 tasks.
-These results highlight FARM’s potential to improve molecular representation learning and demonstrate its strong transfer learning capabilities, paving the way for promising applications in drug discovery and pharmaceutical research.
-The code is available at: \url{https://github.com/thaonguyen217/farm_molecular_representation}.
+We introduce \textbf{F}unctional Group-\textbf{A}ware \textbf{R}epresentations for Small \textbf{M}olecules (\textbf{FARM}), a novel foundation model designed to bridge the gap between SMILES (a linear string representation of molecular structures), natural language, and molecular graphs.
+The key innovation of FARM lies in its functional group (FG) annotation at the atomic level, which enables both \textbf{FG-enhanced SMILES} and \textbf{FG graphs}: SMILES are enriched with FG information to specify which functional group each atom belongs to, while the FG graph captures the molecular backbone by showing how the functional groups are connected.
+This tokenization not only injects chemical knowledge into SMILES but also expands the chemical lexicon, effectively bridging the gap between SMILES and natural language in terms of vocabulary size, making the sequences more suitable for Transformer-based models.
+FARM then learns molecules from two complementary perspectives to fully encode both functional and structural information.
+Masked language modeling on FG-enhanced SMILES captures atom-level features enriched with FG context, while graph neural networks encode higher-level molecular topology by representing how FGs are connected.
+Contrastive learning then aligns these two views into a unified embedding, ensuring that atom-level details and FG-level structure are jointly represented.
+This dual-level modeling is central to FARM’s ability to predict molecular properties accurately.
+We rigorously evaluate FARM on the MoleculeNet dataset, achieving state-of-the-art performance on 11 out of 13 tasks, and further validate its generalization on the photostability dataset for quantum mechanics properties.
+These results highlight FARM’s potential to improve molecular representation learning, demonstrate its strong transfer learning capabilities across drug discovery and material design domains, and make way for broad applications in pharmaceutical research and functional materials development.
+The code is available at: \url{https://anonymous.4open.science/r/farm-E3CB}.